Technology

 Keep an eye on Samsung's 6-series TVs this Black Friday.
 Several models saw discounts last year, and we expect that it'll be a similar story for this year's equivalents.

-We've tested a whole range of 4K Samsung TVs this year, more recently including the 40-inch Samsung UE40MU6400.
-It comes packed with features including high dynamic range (HDR) and a Freeview HD tuner.
-Smart TV apps including Netflix and YouTube can be quickly sorted, and you can download other streaming services to the TV if needed.
+We've tested a whole range of 4K Samsung TVs this year, including the 40-inch Samsung UE40MU6400.
+It comes packed with features, including high dynamic range (HDR) and a Freeview HD tuner.
+Smart TV apps - including Netflix and YouTube - can be quickly sorted, and you can download other streaming services to the TV if needed.

 If you fancy a bigger display, you could also consider the Samsung UE55MU6400.

 See which Samsung TVs we recommend in our Samsung TVs rated guide.
-Alternatively, head over to our TV reviews page to see which modes top our test.
+Alternatively, head over to our TV reviews to see which models top our tough lab tests.

 Internet TV box deals to look out for